Iké Udé: Early life and education

-As an adolescent, Udé attended the Government Secondary School, a British boarding school in Afikpo Nigeria.
+As an adolescent, Udé attended the Government Secondary School, Afikpo, a British boarding school in Afikpo Nigeria.
 He was a habitué of London before he moved to New York in 1981 to study Media Communications at Hunter College, CUNY.
 He began his art career in the late 1980s with abstract painting and drawing.
 Since the 1990s, photography has been his primary medium.

 Udé is a dual citizen of the United States and Nigeria.

 Work

 Early work on paper and paintings

 Udé's paintings and drawings are less well known than his photography, though critics and art historians have recognized his early work.
-The late Henry Geldzhaler, said of Udé's paintings and works on paper: "I am touched and amazed at the ways in which he manages to blend invisibly the modernist tradition with his own Nigerian roots.
+The late Henry Geldzhaler said of Udé's paintings and works on paper: "I am touched and amazed at the ways in which he manages to blend invisibly the modernist tradition with his own Nigerian roots.
 There is never anything forced in the conjunction; air and light seem to be his media."